 The first step to learning about your hepatitis treatment in New York City is an examination with a gastroenterologist and hepatologist to properly diagnose your condition.
 Our NYC liver specialist Dr. Borcich will start with a thorough evaluation, including a review of your medical history and your symptoms.
 Hepatitis is commonly diagnosed using blood tests, but in some cases, a liver biopsy may be necessary.

 Once a diagnosis has been made, Dr. Borcich will be able to recommend a hepatitis treatment plan tailored to your needs.
 Depending on the type of hepatitis you have, conservative treatments may be the only treatments necessary.
 With hepatitis A, most patients can fight the disease by drinking plenty of fluids and getting adequate rest.
 With hepatitis B and C, you may only need medications to help manage your symptoms.
 However, in more chronic or severe cases, antiviral medications or a liver transplant may be needed.
 Treatment of autoimmune or toxic hepatitis is complex and always determined based on the specifics of each case.

-If you are experiencing any of the signs or symptoms of a liver disease or hepatitis, an evaluation with an experienced Manhattan gastroenterologist and hepatitis specialist is the first step to finding relief.
+If you are experiencing any of the signs or symptoms of a liver disease or hepatitis, an evaluation with an experienced Manhattan gastroenterologist and hepatitis doctor is the first step to finding relief.
 Anthony Borcich, M.D. is fellowship-trained in liver diseases and has more than 30 years of experience in diagnosing and treating hepatitis with compassionate care and a personalized approach.
-Schedule an appointment with our liver specialists and hepatologists today by contacting our office or filling out the schedule appointment form on this page.
+Schedule an appointment with our NYC liver specialists and hepatologists today by contacting our office or filling out the schedule appointment form on this page.